-Name (as it appears on your Montana tax return)

-Social Security

-Part I. Gift Information

-In order to claim this credit, you must include a receipt for your contribution with the included this receipt (see instructions). ☐ Yes ☐ No If you marked No, please explain why -

-2. Enter the date the qualified contribution was made

-3. Provide the name and address of (mark only one): The tax-exempt Montana organization, qualified under 26 U.S.C.
-501(c)(3), that The trustee of the trust that is administering the planned gift.
-The Montana bank or trust company that is holding the qualified endowment or

-Name ····

-Address

-City, State, Zip

-contributed.
-Paid-up life insurance policy Charitable gift annuity Deferred charitable gift annuity

-Part II.
-Credit Calculation

-Complete only one column.
-If the gift you are claiming the credit for was a planned gif outright gift, complete Column B. t, complete Colum n A. If it was an

-Column A Planned Gift Column B Outright Gift

-5. Enter the present value of the aggregate amount of the charitable gift portion of your planned gift, or your outright charitable contribution (the charitable deduction amount) in the corresponding column.
-If you are calculating the credit based on a qualified contribution made by a pass-through entity, enter your share of the contribution and also provide the following information for the pass-through entity:
+Name (as it appears on your Montana tax return) Social Security Number Rederal Employer Identification Part I. Gift Information To claim this credit, you must include a receipt for your contribution with this receipt (see instructions). ☐ Yes ☐ No form.
+Indicate if you have included this If you marked No, explain why 2.
+Enter the date the qualified contribution was made 3.
+Provide the name and address of (mark only one): □ The tax-exempt Montana organization, qualified under 26 U.S.C.
+501(c)(3 □ The trustee of the trust that is administering the planned gift. □ The Montana bank or trust company that is holding the qualified endowment Name Address City, State, Zip If the gift was a planned gift, mark the appropriate box indicating the type of g ☐ Charitable remainder unitrust ☐ Charitable lead unitrust ☐ Charitable lead annuity trust ☐ Pooled income fund trust ☐ Charitable life estate agreement ☐ Paid-up life insurance policy Part II.
+Credit Calculation Complete only one column.
+If the gift you are claiming the credit for was a planne outright gift, complete Column B. ed gift, complete Column A. If it was an Column A Column B Planned Gift Outright Gift 5.
+Enter the present value of the aggregate amount of the charitable gift portion of your planned gift, or your outright charitable contribution (the charitable deduction amount) in the corresponding column.
+If you are calculating the credit based on a qualified contribution made by a pass-through entity, enter your share of the contribution and also provide the following information for the pass-through entity: Business name Federal employer identification number Entered here is the percentage of credit you can receive for your contribution based on whether it was a planned gift or an outright gift.
+40% (0.40) 20% (0.20) 7.
+Multiply line 5 by the percentage on line 6, but do not enter more than \$10,00 ln the case of a married couple making a joint contribution, do not enter more than \$20,000.

-Business name

-Federal employer identification number

-Entered here is the percentage of credit you can receive for your contribution based on whether it was a planned gift or an outright gift.
-40% (0.40) 20% (0.20)

-Multiply line 5 by the percentage on line 6, but do not enter more than \$10,000.
-In the case of a married couple making a joint contribution, do not enter more than \$20,000.
 This is your qualified endowment credit.
 Where to Report Your Credit

-▶ Individuals: Form 2.
-Schedule V